rehanzfr-zz/R_Codes/Corona/Final Codes/readme.md

+* **The information provided by different resources is under heavy updates.
+So the code given in videos is constantly updated here.
+Please stay tuned on this page as well after watching the videos.** *

 Different files here represent the codes used in a video series.
 This video series will cover different geographical, epidemiological, genomic and proteomic analysis.
 I am doing this series to make myself helpful for our friends in China and any other countries affected by the novel coronavirus (COVID-19).